Skip to main content

 Region: Nationwide

-Spinach stew with tomatoes, onions, and spices, often served with fufu.
+Spinach stew with tomatoes, onions, and spices, most often eaten with fufu.

 Yovo Doko